dan-mirescu/SpeechRecognizer/README.md

 1. Clone the repository on your local machine
 2. Open SpeechRecognizer.sln in Visual Studio
-3. Set SpeechRecognizer as startup project
-4. Build the solution.
+3. Build the solution.
 NuGet packages should be restored as part of this operation
-5. Obtain Google application credentials for the Speech-to-Text service.
+4. Obtain Google application credentials for the Speech-to-Text service.
 Please refer to [the beginning of "How to use the application" section](#how-to-use-the-application) for details on how to obtain the credentials.
-6. Run the application.
+5. Run the application.

+Note: I sometimes had an issue with a missing grpc_csharp_ext.x86.dll when testing a build from scratch.
+It seems that the Grpc.Core package sometimes does not copy the native library to the application build folder.
+This happened when the application got stuck in "wait..." mode.
+To check if this is the case:
+1. Start debugging the application in Visual Studio
+2. Inside Exception Settings in Visual Studio, put a checkmark near "Common Language Runtime Exceptions"
+3. Start voice recognition
+4. If there is an issue with the missing dll, an exception is thrown at this moment.

+Possible solutions: Reference the dll explicitly from the SpeechRecognizer project or add the dll to the project and set it to be copied to the build folder.